 - Additional Information: The online form requests that you enter information about your Awards and Publications, as well as Financial Support (fellowships or other forms of support).
 You are also asked to write a short diversity statement; see instructions provided in the online form.

 - Supplemental Information: In this section, you will be asked (1) whether you have interest in a Ph.D. and/or research, (2) to write short statements about your motivation, independent inquiry, challenges, and academic preparation and (3) to enter course details in a Preliminary Program Proposal, which can include courses already taken to be used toward the MS degree.
 Once admitted, a new program proposal with your advisor’s signature is required.

 - Undergraduate Approval Form: Not required for current ME students applying to the ME Coterm.
 The Undergraduate Approval form is only necessary for students applying from a department other than ME.
 If you are a current ME student, you can upload the form blank.

-The GRE will not be accepted for applications received during the period September 2020-June 2021.
+The GRE will not be accepted for applications received during the period September 2021-June 2022.
 We ask that you do not submit or reference GRE scores in your application, as they will not be considered.
-The GRE requirement for future years in under consideration by the department.
+(Updated May 2021)

 After the Application is Submitted

 You can expect to receive your admission decision 4-6 weeks after the application deadline.

 If you are accepted into the program, you will need to: